heinrisch/zma-open/LLM_INTEGRATION.md

 - `userPromptTemplate`: User message template (use `${text}` for selected text)
 - `temperature` (optional): Override default temperature for this action
 - `maxTokens` (optional): Override default max tokens for this action
+- `cleanHtml` (optional): If `true`, applies HTML cleaning before sending to LLM (removes scripts, styles, comments, and non-essential tags)

+## HTML Pre-Processing

+When `cleanHtml: true` is set in an action, the selected text is automatically cleaned before being sent to the LLM:

+- **Removes**: Scripts, styles, comments, unnecessary attributes, non-essential tags
+- **Preserves**: Links, headings, bold, italic, lists, code blocks, basic structure
+- **Normalizes**: Whitespace and HTML entities

+This is identical to the `cleanHtml` feature in CLI Actions, allowing you to process web content or HTML snippets before LLM analysis.

+**Use cases:**
+- Summarizing web pages copied from browsers
+- Processing HTML emails
+- Extracting content from HTML documentation
+- Any workflow where you need clean text from HTML sources

 ## Usage